The foundation of all fitness and wellness programs is mobility training.

-The “Tensegrity” model of the body (literally tensional integrity) states that our structure is based on the premise that the integrity and continuity of a structure is due to its tensional elements:
+The “Tensegrity” model of the body (literally tensional integrity) states that our structure is based on the premise that the integrity and continuity of a structure are due to its tensional elements:

-Strings, wires, and other sorts of lines connect with each other and sustain continual tension by the hard pieces of the structure.
-When mis-alignment in the body occurs,
+Strings, wires, and other lines connect and sustain continual tension by the complex pieces of the structure.

-A “Tensegrity” structure can disintegrate into a compressional structure, in which we commonly call the ‘ageing process.’
-Every part of every system in our body works in unison and in sync with each other.
+A “Tensegrity” structure can disintegrate into a compressional structure, commonly called the ‘aging process.’
+Every part of every system in our body works in unison and syncs with each other.

 This is precisely why you can’t look at or train muscles in isolation.
 This is also why dysfunction in one remote part of the body can and will lead to dysfunction somewhere entirely remote from the point of resistance.

-This means that the non-painful synergist muscles undergo increased loads following injury in order to compensate for the muscles that have pain.
+This means that the non-painful synergist muscles undergo increased loads following injury to compensate for the muscles with pain.

-Humans don’t move enough or at least they don’t move well enough in the normal planes of motion.
-Most people sit all day, creating muscle imbalances that affect how we move.
+Humans don’t move enough, or at least don’t move well enough in the regular planes of motion.
+Most people sit all day, creating muscle imbalances affecting their movement.

 We now have to compensate elsewhere to maintain mobility and movement.

 Modern movement specialists have a unique set of skills when it comes to injury prevention.
-Movement is crucial for our health, but it also tells us so much.
-It can tell us if there is a dysfunction through pain, imbalance, instability, or mobility restrictions.
-When we look at movement, we can see if further assessment is required to pinpoint a potential problem, potential source of injury, or source of pain.
+Movement is crucial for our health but also tells us so much.
+It can tell us if a dysfunction exists through pain, imbalance, instability, or mobility restrictions.
+When we look at movement, we can see if further assessment is required to pinpoint a potential problem, a potential source of injury, or a source of pain.

-Movement can hurt us if it is done incorrectly, but correcting the dysfunction can prevent pain and injury from ever occurring.
+Movement can hurt us if done incorrectly, but correcting the dysfunction can prevent pain and injury from ever occurring.

 Are we moving efficiently without major compensations, imbalances, or restrictions?
 Traditionally pain management programs tend to be reactive.
 You get hurt, you have pain, and you seek help.
 But why wait for the injury to occur when you can prevent it from happening?
-Hands on manual therapy and movement improvement modalities are where we are focused today.
-Patients and clients get better in less time, experience less pain, become better aware of their body, and are more excited to improve their movement as well as prevent future injuries from happening.
-Screening your movement and determining if you have any muscle imbalances not only helps you prevent injury from occurring, but it also helps you break through your fitness limitations.
+Hands-on manual therapy and movement improvement modalities are where we are focused today.
+Patients and clients get better in less time, experience less pain, become better aware of their bodies, and are more excited to improve their movement as well as prevent future injuries from happening.
+Screening your movement and determining if you have any muscle imbalances not only helps you prevent injury from occurring but also helps you break through your fitness limitations.

 Take your healthcare back into your own hands.
-Learn how important your musculoskeletal health and the improvement to your mobility is when it comes to your overall quality of health.
+Learn how vital your musculoskeletal health and mobility improvement are to your overall health quality.

-At Stretch, our mobility training is combined with Active Assisted Stretching to optimise your flexibility, strength and stability.
+At Stretch Asia, our functional mobility training is combined with Assisted Active Assisted Stretching to optimize your flexibility, strength, and stability.
 Find out more here